McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day3_Thursday_May_11th/9_Practical_Virtual_Exp_tomo/README.md

 ## Exercise B: Tomography

-In this practical session we shall simulate a very simple model of an absorption spectroscopy beam-line.
+In this practical session we shall simulate a very simple model of a tomography beam-line.
 We shall use a sample with an "any shape" complex volume, which we can rotate to simulate a sinogram.

-We shall also simulate a (very small) hyper-spectral data set.
+Full field tomography is usually achieved by measuring the transmitted beam intensity across a sample on a PSD.
+Each image corresponds with a projection.
+The sample is rotated, and a set of images is acquired.
+Laboratory CT sources provide a cone beam, while synchrotron sources use a more parallel beam.
+It is also possible to perform tomography pixel-per-pixel with a narrow focused beam, still with sample rotation.

+The tomography reconstruction is performed by estimating the initial sample shape and internal structures from the multiple projections (e.g. with ASTRA, PyHST2, UFO, Nabu, etc).

 ### Heating up: Absorption data files

+Some of the
 There is a dedicated documentation and tool to get absorption data files.
 - [HOWTO: McXtrace absorption files (materials)](https://github.com/McStasMcXtrace/McCode/wiki/HOWTO%3A-McXtrace-absorption-files-%28materials%29)